mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 **Katagiri Roshi:** Oh no, I don’t think so.
 You should listen carefully. *[He laughs.]*

-I say [*tathagatagarbha* is] *covered* with delusion, okay? *Tathagatagarbha* is the truth *covered with* delusion.
+I say [*tathāgatagarbha* is] *covered* with delusion, okay? *Tathāgatagarbha* is the truth *covered with* delusion.
 Alright?
 But that delusion means what?
 What do we mean, delusion?

 **Someone:** Discriminating mind?